aspirity-inc/easydev/documentation/src/content/docs/components/Layout/main.md

 title: Main
 ---

-Main is a part of Layout component.
+The Main is a part of Layout component.
 Here you can add your main content.

 ```tsx
 <Main